utrustdev/utrust-developers-page/README.md

 ### Usage

 #### `npm start`

 Starts the development server.

 #### `npm run build`

-Bundles the spec and prepares web_deploy folder with static assets.
+Bundles the spec and prepares `build` folder with static assets.

-#### `npm test`
-Validates the spec.

-#### `npm run gh-pages`
-Deploys docs to GitHub Pages.
-You don't need to run it manually if you have Travis CI configured.
+### Deploy

+The project is hosted on Netlify, deploys are automatic to `https://docs.utrust.com` when merged to `master`.